 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 When you apply:

-- During the interview, you will receive more information about the course and college and will have the opportunity to ask any questions you may have.
+- the process will consist of an individual interview with a member of the lecturing team.
+You will be required to bring evidence of qualifications and an academic reference to interview.
+During the interview, you will receive more information about the course and the College and you will have the opportunity to ask questions

 The selection outcomes are ‘unconditional offer’; ‘conditional offer’, or ‘unsuccessful’.

 Any conditions to your offer will be clearly outlined in this email.
 Once an offer is received you must reply within 10 working days or risk losing your place.